loftwah/devops-refresher/resource-reference.md

 - ECS tasks: Run in private subnets; security group allows inbound only from the ALB’s security group on the app port.
 For outbound: either NAT to internet or VPC Endpoints to AWS services.
 - ECR/Logs/SSM: Reach via NAT (simple) or via VPC Endpoints (private).
 If you don’t add endpoints, you must have NAT for private subnets.

+Frontend example (CloudFront + S3) and API

+- Frontend: React/TanStack app built to static assets, stored in S3, served via CloudFront.
+This sits outside the VPC.
+Use CloudFront Origin Access Control (OAC) to read from S3 privately.
+- API: Express/TypeScript app runs on ECS Fargate in private subnets, fronted by an ALB in public subnets.
+ALB receives from internet; forwards to ECS targets.

 Validate (spell it out)

 - Subnets count/AZ spread: Confirm at least two public and two private subnets across two different AZs.